 Results of attended noise measurements are summarised in Table 4.1.
 Mannering Colliery noise contribution was determined for each survey using in-field observations and post-analysis of data as required (eg removing higher frequencies that are not mine related where applicable).
-Attended noise monitoring was completed during the evening and night periods on 26 November 2020.
+Attended noise monitoring was completed during the evening and night periods on 12 February 2021.

-The meteorological data for the monitoring period was sourced from Mannering Colliery's meteorological station to determine applicability of the noise criteria in accordance with the revised NMP.
-In accordance with the NMP, the noise criteria applied for three of the six measurements.
+The meteorological data for the monitoring period was sourced from Mannering Colliery's meteorological station to determine applicability of the noise criteria in accordance with the NMP.
+In accordance with the NMP, the noise criteria applied for all six 15-minute attended noise measurements.

-Site noise was inaudible during the evening measurements at all three locations and the night measurement at RA1.
+Site noise was inaudible during all six 15-minute attended noise measurements.
 Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is at least 10 dB below the measured background (L{A90}) level.
-Given that for the measurements where site noise was inaudible the measured L{A90} noise levels were no more than 10 dB above the relevant $L{Aeq,15\,\text{minute}}$ criteria, site $L{Aeq,15\,\text{minute}}$ noise contributions were likely below the relevant criteria during these measurements.
+The measured $L{A90,15\,\text{minute}}$ noise level was no greater than 10 dB above the relevant $L{Aeq,15\,\text{minute}}$ limit at most locations.
+The one exception was at RA1 during the evening period.
+The measured $L{A90,15\,\text{minute}}$ noise level for this measurement (ie 50 dB $L{A90,15\,\text{minute}}$) was noted to have been influenced by noise from the Vales Point Power Station (VPPS), road traffic and insects.
+Therefore, the site $L{Aeq,15\,\text{minute}}$ noise contribution during the evening measurement at RA1 is considered to have satisfied the relevant noise limits.